Yoshua-M/wiki_gender_gap/README.md

 This same process would be enough to retrain the model everytime you need

+### Model and data versions
+Changes in model training, like the features used, hyperparameters and train-test splitting can be made by writing the desired configurations at the settings.json file.
+Data processing settings like those used to drop outliers can be also configure at that file.

+Using DVC, the model and data versioning can be accomplished.
+The dvc.yaml file can be used for modifications of this versioning control.

 ## Running the App

 To build the Docker image make sure you're at the app directory